- Introduction

 Multiple submission of work product (“double-dipping”) is submitting substantially the same work product in more than one course without prior authorization from the professor.

 To obtain credit for any course, a student must do original work equivalent to the work demanded for the credits awarded to that course.
-A student who has submitted work product for one course may not submit, in substance, that same work in another course.
+A student who has submitted a work product for one course may not submit, in substance, that same work in another course.
 For example, a student who completes a research paper on a topic for one course cannot use substantially the same paper for another course, even if the topic would be appropriate.

 Under certain circumstances: (1) students may use research completed for a moot court competition or clinical course as the basis for a research paper in an academic course with prior approval of the professor, and (2) a student may expand upon a shorter research assignment completed in one course provided the professor in the second course is given a copy of the prior paper and gives his or her approval.